NakulLimbani/Generative_AI_Projects/README.md

 - Temperature Sampling: Control creativity in generated text with temperature values.
 - Evaluation: Measure model performance using Test Loss and Perplexity metrics.

 ---

+### Tutorial 10: **Chatbot Using Generative AI Techniques**

+**Objective:** Build a generative AI-based chatbot using the Cornell Movie-Dialogs Corpus.
+The model uses a sequence-to-sequence architecture with LSTM layers to generate human-like responses to user queries.

+**Key Features:**
+- LSTM-based Model: Utilizes an encoder-decoder architecture with LSTM layers to process and generate responses.
+- Dataset: Trained on the Cornell Movie-Dialogs Corpus, consisting of over 220,000 dialogue exchanges.
+- Data Preprocessing: Cleaned and tokenized dialogues, creating numerical representations for model training.
+- Model Training: Trained with cross-entropy loss using Adam optimizer for 50 epochs.
+- Inference: Real-time text generation based on user input.

+---

 ## Why This Repository?